UziTech/atom-jasmine2-test-runner/README.md

   - `htmlTitle` `[default: '']` - The string to use for the window title in the HTML reporter
   - `showEditor` `[default: false]` - Whether or not to add a "Show Editor" tab to minimize the specs so you can see the editor behind it
   - `timeReporter` `[default: false]` - Add a reporter that logs the time for each spec/suite.
 [TimeReporter](https://github.com/atom/atom/blob/master/spec/time-reporter.coffee)
-  - `specHelper` `[default: false]` - Use Atom's [spec-helper](https://github.com/atom/atom/blob/master/spec/spec-helper.coffee). (:construction::rotating_light: Some things might not work :rotating_light::construction:) This includes new matchers (i.e. toExistOnDisk) as well as [jasmine-jquery](https://github.com/velesin/jasmine-jquery) and [jasmine-json](https://github.com/atom/jasmine-json) and more.
+  - `specHelper` `[default: false]` - Use Atom's [spec-helper](http://flight-manual.atom.io/hacking-atom/sections/writing-specs/#custom-matchers). (:construction::rotating_light: Some things might not work the same way they did before :rotating_light::construction:) This includes new matchers (i.e. toExistOnDisk) as well as [jasmine-jquery](https://github.com/velesin/jasmine-jquery) and [jasmine-json](https://github.com/atom/jasmine-json) and more.

 ### Writing Tests